fantypants/Sleeper/README.md

 # Sleeper

-To start your Phoenix server:
+To start the end point correctly:

   * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Run `mix run --no-halt`
-  * Install Node.js dependencies with `cd assets && npm install`
+  * Goto another shell and use `telnet 127.0.0.1 8888`
-  * Start Phoenix endpoint with `mix phx.server`
+  * Type anything into the console and watch the echo appear!

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.